-- When Brad Jones reviewed Too Smart for Strangers, his jaw dropped when Pooh started singing a song about kids getting molested.
+- When Brad Jones reviewed Too Smart for Strangers on DVD-R Hell, his jaw dropped when Pooh started singing a song about kids getting molested.
 He was joined in by his wife, his cat Lloyd, and ROB the robot.
 In an interview, Brad said that this was his reaction in real life.
 He paused the DVD and called Jillian in to watch the rest of it.

-- Tex Avery also favored them in his MGM work.
+- Tex Avery favored them in his MGM work.
 See the Droopy cartoons, for example.